-Examinations: There will be three midterm exams and a final.
+Examinations: There will be seven exams.
 Exams will be multiple choice and will focus on materials centrally important to managers.
 The exams will take approximately an hour.
-The Final Examination will be cumulative.
+The cumulative exams should take approximately eighty minutes.

 Presentations: There will be one twenty minute presentation.
 Presentations may be of a topic of interest in a chapter, or of a case at the end of a chapter.
 They will consist of a twenty minute presentation and ten minutes for questions.